+installed or used.
 8.2.2.
-Individual protection measures, such as personal protective equipment equipment Eye and face protection Safety glasses with side shields.
-Chemical goggles.
+Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields Chemical goggles.
 [AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
 [CDC NIOSH Current Intelligence Bulletin 59].
 Skin protection See Hand protection below Hands/feet protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact break through time for substances has to be observed when making a final choice.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
-After using gloves, hands should be washed and dried thoroughly.
+After using gloves, hands should be washed and dried throughly.
 Application of a non-perfumed moisturiser is recommended.
 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: - frequency and duration of contact. - chemical resistance of glove material, - glove thickness and - deterrity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent). - When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended. - When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended. - Contaminated gloves should be replaced. - Contaminated gloves should be replaced. - Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use. - Contaminated gloves should be replaced. - Some glove material degrades - For when breakthrough time > 20 min - Fair when breakthrough ti
+Important factors in the selection of gloves include: frequency and duration of contact,

-Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential Gloves must only be worn on clean hands.
-After using gloves, hands should be washed and dried thoroughly.
-Application of a non-perfumed moisturiser is recommended.
-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. butyl rubber. fluorocaoutchouc. polyvinyl chloride.
+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.

+▶ polychloroprene.

+nitrile rubber.

+▶ butyl rubber.

+Iluorocaoutchouc.

+▶ polyvinyl chloride.

 Gloves should be examined for wear and/ or degradation constantly.

-Body protection See Other protection below Other protection Overalls.
-P.V.C apron.
-Barrier cream.
-Skin cleansing cream.
-Eye wash unit.
+Body protection See Other protection below

+No special equipment needed when handling small quantities.

+OTHERWISE:

+Other protection ▶ Overalls.

+▶ Barrier cream.

+► Eyewash unit.